 Geotechnical engineers understand the behavior of earth materials.
 By using rock and soil mechanics, they investigate subsurface conditions.

 From their findings, geotechnical engineers can improve design for earthworks and structure foundation.

-Geotechnical engineers are among the highest paid for Earth Science careers.
+Geotechnical engineers are among the highest paid for environmental science careers.
 Here’s why geotechnical engineering is a career in demand now.

 Careers in geotechnical engineering have seen a rapid expansion over the years.
 This field is growing rapidly which includes pay scale.